maxmelichov/Anomaly-Detection/README.md

 # Anomaly-Detation-With-LSTM
-## Program that detact anomalies with LSTM
+## Program that detact anomalies with LSTM on three different data-sets